f3d0r/aspace-api-docs/source/includes/_errors.md

 Error Code | Meaning | HTTP Code
 ---------- | ------- | ---------
--1 | Missing Parameter - Your request is missing a parameter, specified in the info part of the return body. | 422 4 | Invalid Pin - The pin given doesn't match the one sent during the authentication process. | 200 5 | Database Error - An error occurred on the backend during the query resulting in an error. | 500 12 | Invalid Phone - The phone given is not valid. | 200 13 | Invalid Auth Key - The authority key to complete the following request is not valid. | 403
+-1 | Missing Parameter - Your request is missing a parameter, specified in the info part of the return body. | 422 4 | Invalid PIN - The PIN given doesn't match the one sent during the authentication process. | 200 5 | Database Error - An error occurred on the backend during the query resulting in an error. | 500 12 | Invalid Phone - The phone given is not valid. | 200 13 | Invalid Auth Key - The authority key to complete the following request is not valid. | 403